 Safety concerns: Hearing loss can make it difficult for older adults to hear important sounds, such as smoke alarms, car horns, and approaching vehicles, putting their safety at risk.

-Get regular hearing check-ups: Get your hearing checked regularly, even if you don’t have any noticeable problems.
-Hearing loss can happen very gradually, and you want to get appropriate treatment as soon as possible.
+to regular hearing check-ups: Hearing loss can happen very gradually, and you want to get appropriate treatment as soon as possible.

 Age-related hearing loss is not an inevitable part of aging.
 You don’t need to feel left out when you’re in a social setting or miss beautiful sounds such as your grandchildren’s laughter.
 Consider regular hearing exams to be as important as regular physical exams.